 Devia de ser, a final, feliz o «doutor bexiga»—que assim era na côrte conhecido—para se não desconcertar a discordia em que andam rixados o talento e a felicidade.

-Domingos Botelho casou com D.
+Domingos Botelho casou com D. Rita Preciosa.

-Domingos Botelho married D. [name not specified].
+Domingos Botelho married D. Rita Preciosa.

 Rita era uma formosura que ainda aos cincoenta annos se podia presar de o ser.